 Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 But often “what got you here, won’t get you there.”
-So if you’ve hit a plateau and are stagnating, running the same times and getting frustrated, doing more of the same isn’t the best approach.
+So if you’ve hit a plateau and are stagnating, running slow consistently and getting frustrated, doing more of the same isn’t the best approach.

 Instead, stepping back and taking a big-picture look at your running can give you a clear picture of what needs an upgrade.
 Most of the time, I can look at a runner’s training and instantly spot 3-5+ areas of improvement that would dramatically help their race times or injury problems.